Bath, Somerset: The arts

 During the 18th century Thomas Gainsborough and Sir Thomas Lawrence lived and worked in Bath.
 John Maggs, a painter best known for coaching scenes, was born and lived in Bath with his artistic family.

 Jane Austen lived there from 1801 with her father, mother and sister Cassandra, and the family resided at four different addresses until 1806.
 Jane Austen never liked the city, and wrote to Cassandra, "It will be two years tomorrow since we left Bath for Clifton, with what happy feelings of escape."
 Bath has honoured her name with the Jane Austen Centre and a city walk.
 Austen's Northanger Abbey and Persuasion are set in the city and describe taking the waters, social life, and music recitals.

 William Friese-Greene experimented with celluloid and motion pictures in his studio in the 1870s, developing some of the earliest movie camera technology.
 He is credited as being one of the inventors of cinematography.

 Satirist and political journalist William Hone was born in Bath in 1780.

 Taking the waters is described in Charles Dickens' novel The Pickwick Papers in which Pickwick's servant, Sam Weller, comments that the water has "a very strong flavour o' warm flat irons".
 The Royal Crescent is the venue for a chase between two characters, Dowler and Winkle.
 Moyra Caldecott's novel The Waters of Sul is set in Roman Bath in AD 72, and The Regency Detective, by David Lassman and Terence James, revolves around the exploits of Jack Swann investigating deaths in the city during the early 19th century.
 Richard Brinsley Sheridan's play The Rivals takes place in the city, as does Roald Dahl's chilling short story, The Landlady.

 Many films and television programmes have been filmed using its architecture as the backdrop, including the 2004 film of Thackeray's Vanity Fair, The Duchess (2008), The Elusive Pimpernel (1950) and The Titfield Thunderbolt (1953).
 In 2012, Pulteney Weir was used as a replacement location during post production of the film adaptation of Les Misérables.
 Stunt shots were filmed in October 2012 after footage acquired during the main filming period was found to have errors.
-The ITV police drama McDonald and Dodds is set and mostly filmed in Bath using many of the city's famous sites.
+The ITV police drama McDonald & Dodds is set and mostly filmed in Bath using many of the city's famous sites.

 In August 2003 The Three Tenors sang at a concert to mark the opening of the Thermae Bath Spa, a new hot water spa in the city centre, but delays to the project meant the spa actually opened three years later on 7 August 2006.
 In 2008, 104 decorated pigs were displayed around the city in a public art event called "King Bladud's Pigs in Bath".
 It celebrated the city, its origins and artists.
 Decorated pig sculptures were displayed throughout the summer and were auctioned to raise funds for Two Tunnels Greenway.